heeki/lambda_bedrock_streaming/README.md

 For the Lambda stack, update the following accordingly.
 * `P_FN_MEMORY`: amount of memory in MB for the Lambda function
 * `P_FN_TIMEOUT`: timeout in seconds for the Lambda function
+* `P_BUCKET_ARN`: bucket arn for rag resources
+* `P_RAG_SOURCE_FILE`: example document for rag

+For the CloudFront stack, update the following accordingly.
+* `P_EDGE_MEMORY`: amount of memory in MB for the Lambda function
+* `P_EDGE_TIMEOUT`: timeout in seconds for the Lambda function

 ## Deployment
-To deploy the stack, run the following command: `make lambda`.
+To deploy the Lambda stack, run the following command: `make lambda`.

 After completing the deployment, capture the following outputs in your `etc/environment.sh` file.
 * `O_FN`: output function name
 * `O_FURL`: output function url fqdn

+To deploy the CloudFront stack, run the following command: `make cloudfront`.

+After completing the deployment, capture the following outputs in your `etc/environment.sh` file.
+* `O_EDGEFN`: output edge function name
+* `O_DISTRIBUTION_URL`: output cloudfront distribution url fqdn

 ## Configuration
 The `etc/bedrock.json` event payload file has been setup to simplify invocation of the Bedrock API while giving you flexibility to try different code paths.